profunktor/redis4cats/site/docs/transactions.md

 - `TransactionDiscarded`: The `EXEC` command failed and the transactional commands were discarded.
 - `TransactionAborted`: The `DISCARD` command was triggered due to cancellation or other failure within the transaction.
 - `TimeoutException`: The transaction timed out due to some unknown error.

+The `exec_` function filters out values of type `Unit`, which are normally irrelevant.
+If you find yourself needing the `Unit` types to verify some behavior, use `exec` instead.

 ### How NOT to use transactions